ghostmonk017/SMART-CAMPUS/README.md

 Real-time Monitoring: Track schedules and attendance in real-time.

 ## Tech Stack
-Frontend: React.js – For creating an interactive user interface.
+Frontend: html, css and js – For creating an interactive user interface.

 Backend: Node.js with Express.js – For handling the server-side logic.